10 Awesome Small Business Content Marketing Examples

 What’s more, the content itself is short, sweet, and simple.
 The information is clearly presented and it’s quick and easy to understand.
 In short, it’s topical, informative, and entertaining – and it’s something any company can do.

-Key Takeaway: Find a way to link your industry to a topic with mass appeal, and when you find a strategy that works, stick with it.
+Key Takeaway: Find a way to link your industry to a topic with mass appeal; when a small business finds a strategy that works for them, they should stick with it.

 Canva doesn’t have a blog, they have a “Design School” (be sure to check it out – it’s pretty spectacular).
 However, while the name implies educational guides and “how-tos”, their “blog” offers so much more.